mxagar/machine_learning_coursera/01_LinearRegression/ML_LinearRegression.md

 Two popular definitions:

 - Arthur Samuel (1959): field of study that gives computers the ability to learn without being specifically programmed for that.
-- Tom Mitchell (1998): a computer program is said to learn from experience E with respecto som task T and some performance measure P, it its performance P on T improves with experience E.
+- Tom Mitchell (1998): a computer program is said to learn from experience E with respect to some task T and some performance measure P, it its performance P on T improves with experience E.

 Types of Machine Learning: